Anaeramoeba

-Anaeramoeba is a free-living anaerobic eukaryotes, first described in 2017.
+Anaeramoeba is a genus of free-living anaerobic eukaryotes, first described in 2017.

 Description

 As the name implies, Anaeramoeba are anaerobic amoeboid organisms which form a fan-like shape similar to that of Flamella.
 At least two species can also sometimes assume flagellate forms; with either two or four flagella.
 They contain double-membrane bound organelles called hydrogenosomes, which is a type of mitochondria-related organelles (MROs) and assumed to be derived from mitochondria, to perform metabolism in anaerobic environments.
 The hydrogenosomes in Anaeramoeba are closely associated with H_{2}-consuming bacterial symbionts, which are enveloped by Anaeramoeba host's membrane called symbiosome.

 Discovery and classification

 Anaeramoeba specimens were first isolated in 2017, from shallow marine sediments around the world.
 Despite the similarities to Flamella in both morphology and environment, genetic analyses found that Anaeramoeba do not belong within Amoebozoa.
-Instead, Anaeramoeba represents a newly identified protist belonging to Metamonads, as a close relative to parabasalids.
+Instead, Anaeramoeba represents a newly identified protist belonging to metamonads, as a close relative to parabasalids.